Grant Applicant FAQs

 How many pages should literary-based artistic work samples be?

-Documents are limited to 1 page in length.
-It is the responsibility of the applicant to edit and submit documents that are no more than 1 page in length.
-If a document is uploaded exceeding the 1-page limit, additional pages will not be considered by panelists.
+Documents are limited to 3 pages in length.
+It is the responsibility of the applicant to edit and submit documents that are no more than 3 pages in length.
+If a document is uploaded exceeding the 3-page limit, additional pages will not be considered by panelists.
 Links embedded in submitted documents will not be reviewed.

 What are file size, image size and resolution limitations for visual arts-based artistic work samples?